harryhopkins/documents/doc/Developing-Step-By-Step-Angular.md

         </div>
     </div>

-Most of this code is similar for all modals.
-The important part is how we binded model to the view using ngModel directive.
-As like all components, Angular requires to relate it to a module.
-We should it to **declarations** array of **main.module.ts** as like shown below:
+Most of this code is the same for all modals.
+The important part is how we bound the model to the view using the ngModel directive.
+Like all components, Angular requires it to be related to a module.
+We should add it to the **declarations** array of **main.module.ts** as shown below:

     ...previous imports
     import { CreatePersonModalComponent } from './phonebook/create-person-modal.component';